gem/oq-engine/doc/oq-commands.md

   -h, --help  show this help message and exit
 ```

-Some of this commands are highly experimental and may disappear; other are
+Some of this commands are highly experimental and may disappear; others are
 meant for debugging and should not be used by final users.
 Here I will
 document only the commands that are useful for the general public and
 have reached some level of stability.